 Since my truck is going to be body dropped I needed to remove the strut rods.
 The way the are mounted to the front they keep the frame from setting flat on the ground.
-Thankfully, Rohde Fabrication makes a nice kit to remove the strut rods.
+For more information on injury lawyers visit https://www.cellinolaw.com/manhattan/truck-accident-lawyer/ and schedule an appointment to other the best advice.

 Removing the strut rods is pretty simply.
 You just cut them off the frame.